Trump: 'I've signed - now we'll be sued'

 President Trump declares national emergency over border wall

-President Trump declares a national emergency over the border wall, then acknowledges his order will face legal challenges.
+President Donald Trump declares a national emergency over the border wall, then acknowledges his order could face legal challenges.

 -